Post No.: 0621

 Many still believe that we only use 10% of our brains or we’re simplistically either left or right-brained.
 Twins have extrasensory perception between each other.
 You can tell if someone is lying by which way they’re gazing.
 Hand, foot, nose or flaccid genital size correlates with erect genital size.
 Napoléon Bonaparte was short for his time (when Horatio Nelson was in fact even shorter.
 Note also that when short people are assertive, they’re sometimes accused of having a ‘Napoleon complex’ but if tall people are assertive, they’re simply called confident.
 So it’s likely that women aren’t just sometimes discriminated against for their gender but also because they’re shorter on average too e.g. they’re more easily ignored in business.
 However, women frequently prejudice against men based on their height thus are a part of that culture too if so).

-There are the persistent beliefs that stress causes ‘grey’ hair (this is inconclusive thus far but certainly not all cases of hair going ‘grey’ is down to stress but natural ageing) or baldness (stress can, for some, cause hair to fall out or be pulled out in clumps but male pattern baldness is due to hereditary reasons).
+There are the persistent beliefs that stress causes ‘grey’ hair (well certainly de-pigmentation through stress is far less common than through natural ageing) or baldness (stress can, for some, cause hair to fall out or be pulled out in clumps but male pattern baldness is due to hereditary reasons).
 Being cold alone can give you a cold virus.
 You starve a fever but feed a cold.
 Leprosy leads to limbs falling off.

 Lightning never strikes the same place twice.
 Glass at room temperature is a high viscosity liquid.
 Blowing over a curved piece of paper demonstrates Bernoulli’s principle.
 Earth’s natural diamonds were made from coal.
 Polaroid pictures need to be shaken.
 Viking helmets had horns.